cultural-impact-of-warfare

 The Ruse of the Cooking Fires

-As Pang Juan’s army raced back toward Qi lines, Sun Bin executed a famous deception.
+As Pang Juan's army raced back toward Qi lines, Sun Bin executed one of history's most famous deceptions.
 He ordered his troops to build fewer and fewer cooking fires each day as they retreated.
 On Day One, the Qi camp had 100,000 cooking fires; on Day Two, 50,000; on Day Three, only 20,000.
 The implication was clear: the Qi army was panicking, deserting in droves.
 Pang Juan, believing the enemy was on the verge of collapse, decided to pursue with a fast, light cavalry force, leaving his main army behind.

 Sun Bin had calculated the timing perfectly.
-He knew Pang Juan would reach the Maling pass—a narrow, defile-like valley near the Wei border—on the night after the third day’s march.
+He knew Pang Juan would reach the Maling pass—a narrow, defile-like valley near the Wei border—on the night after the third day's march.
 The terrain was ideal for an ambush: steep hills on both sides, a single path through the middle, and patches of thick forest.
-Sun Bin ordered his archers and crossbowmen to lie in wait, and told them to fire at the first sign of a lantern—the signal Pang Juan himself would use to rally his officers.
+Sun Bin ordered his archers and crossbowmen to lie in wait, instructing them to fire at the first sign of a lantern—the signal Pang Juan himself would use to rally his officers.
+This use of the enemy's own command protocols against him reflects a deep understanding of military communications.

 The Ambush at the Narrow Pass